The Fun & Popular

-I can boast at you that Bluefields Beach is MY community beach and my favourite!
-I lived only 3 miles north-east of the beach, in a little district called Left Hall, Beeston Spring.
+I can boast at you that Bluefields Beach is MY community beach and surely one of my favourite beaches here in Jamaica!
+I lived only 3 miles north-east of the beach, in a little district called Beeston Spring.

 Although it is the most popular beach around this area of the island, for years it was left un-managed.

 In the 1990's however, various interest groups came together and gave it a much needed makeover, and today it is the new Bluefields Beach Park.